hbctraining/Training-modules/Tidyverse_ggplot2/lessons/ggplot2.md

            color = "black")
 ```

-Then we can provide our theme preferences and name our axes:
+Then we can provide our theme preferences, give the plot a title, and label our axes:

 ```r
 ggplot(bp_plot) +